shanecjones1999/shanecjones1999.github.io/_posts/2024-01-17-traveling-from-thailand-to-tokyo.markdown

 - Visit massive market only open a few times a year
 - Try various salty and sweet snacks
+- Have a ramen lunch
+- Head home to Oyamadai to pack bags and say goodbyes

+---
+&nbsp;

 ### Post-Trip Takeaways

 - Traveling with a group is great, but keep in mind compatibility
   - The foods people eat (or cannot eat), what activites people enjoy, when people prefer to wake up
-- Take time for yourself to recharge when needed
+- Take time for yourself to recharge
 - Take plenty of photos to look back on later
 - Be mindful of flavor fatigue
   - I enjoy eating food from countries outside of the one I am visiting
-  - As an example, we had an Italian dinner in Osaka that was a nice break from the Japanese flavors
+  - As an example, we had an Italian dinner in Osaka that was a great break from the Japanese flavors
 - Get a travel credit card to avoid international fees
-- This is cliché, but try to push your comfort zone
+- Cliché, but try to push your comfort zone at some point in your travels
+- Noise-cancelling headphones for long flights are very nice